WPChill/strong-testimonials/readme.txt

 Yes.
 With some HTML and CSS knowledge, you can copy any template to your theme and customize it as you see fit.
 You can also have multiple custom templates.
 A [tutorial](https://www.wpmission.com/knowledge-base/strong-testimonials/) is coming soon.

-= Can I make some suggestions? =

-I'm all ears!
-Many of the improvements over the last two years are the result of feedback and ideas from people using the plugin in a variety of sites.

-= Will it import my existing testimonials? =

-Not yet.

 == Screenshots ==

 1. The default View settings and the default template.